- Clear away brain fog

-Although modern science hasn’t been able to confirm its immortalizing properties, a growing number of studies support guduchi’s role as an adoptogen, a potent herb that increases the body’s resistance to stress, anxiety, and illness.
+Although science hasn’t been able to confirm its immortalizing properties, a growing number of studies support guduchi’s role as an adaptogen, a potent herb that can increase the body’s resistance to stress, anxiety, and illness.

 The shrub is native to India, and its root, stems, and leaves are used for healing.